mlanza/proposal-command-syntax/README.md

 Like type annotations, it's optional.
 Devs who are not predisposed to FP's priorities may opt out.

 ### JavaScript: More Good Parts
+* Visually distinguishes commands from queries
-* Eliminates the onerous practice of having commands return `this`
+* Eliminate the onerous practice of commands returning `this`
+* Method chaining libraries can be refactored to return-nothing commands
 * Fluent interfaces and CQS, not one or the other
 * Conveniently apply multiple effects to the same subject
-* Method chaining libraries can be refactored to return-nothing commands
-* Provides a visual distinction between commands and queries
-* The ever-present syntax regularly reminds devs about the importance of CQS
+* Static code analysis citing safe and unsafe areas

 ### Further Considerations
 This draft is presented for a preliminary evaluation and to determine if it's wanted before some of the outstanding details are resolved.